-- Child of Alumni Grant in the amount of \$500 per semester is awarded by the Office of Admissions to dependent children of Hilbert College graduates (Bachelor or Associate) who register full-time in a matriculated program at Hilbert College.
-It is renewable each year if full-time registration status and satisfactory academic progress are maintained. - Sgt.
-Martin F. Bogdanowicz Memorial Scholarship is awarded to a veteran or child of veteran.
+- Child of Alumni Grant is awarded to dependent children of Hilbert College graduates (Bachelor or Associate) who register full-time in a matriculated program at Hilbert College.
+It is renewable each year if the student registers for full-time attendance and maintains satisfactory academic progress. \Requires form completion to qualify. - BOCES Articulation Scholarship is awarded to students who have completed pre-approved by Hilbert